pydantic/pydantic/docs/usage/json_schema.md

       "type": "string"
     }
   },
-  "description": "\n    This is the description of the main model\n    ", "properties": {
+  "description": "This is the description of the main model", "properties": {
     "foo_bar": {
       "$ref": "#/$defs/FooBar"